Sugar Land City Services

 Texas’s deregulated energy market allows customers to select the electricity provider of their choice, as well as the ability to change service providers at any time.
 In Sugar Land, TX CenterPoint Energy provides and maintains the electric infrastructure for each electric distributor, enabling businesses and residents within the city limits access to the power grid with affordable rates.

 Sugar Land Gas Service

-CenterPoint Energy also provides natural gas to Sugar Land.
+CenterPoint Energy is also the Sugar Land gas company, providing natural gas to the region.
 Large industrial consumers have other options for purchasing gas, including long-term contracts with rates varying on specific factors.